Student-friendly JavaScript reference with examples

 When dealing with money or percentages, you often get long decimals.
 Rounding keeps values clean.

-operator joins strings together.
+The + operator joins strings together.
 This is called “concatenation”.

 const greeting = "Hello" + "World"; // "HelloWorld"

-To add a space between words, include " "
+To add a space between words, include " " (a string with just a space):

 const message = "Good" + " " + "Morning"; // "Good Morning"